 repealed Act means the Agriculture and Related Resources Protection Act 1976.

-[Section 30 amended by No. 46 of 2010 s.
+[Section 30 amended: No. 46 of 2010 s.
 60.]

 31. Rates on pastoral leases

 Despite section 27, the repealed Act Part V Division 6, as in force immediately before the commencement day, continues to apply in relation to a rate payable under that Division for a financial year commencing before the commencement day.